You will have to satisfy the requirements for a permanent residence permit on the day when we process your application for citizenship

 - You were under 25 years of age and taking part in primary or secondary education (with juvenile rights) for two semesters when you applied for Norwegian citizenship, but you are too old to qualify for juvenile rights when the time comes for UDI to process your application.

-- You were younger than 18 years and not subject to requirements for self-sufficiency when you applied for Norwegian citizenship, but you are 18 years of age at the time UDI processes your application.
-Consequently, requirements for self-sufficiency have come into effect.
+- You were younger than 18 years and not subject to the income requirements when you applied for Norwegian citizenship, but you are 18 years of age at the time UDI processes your application.
+Consequently, the income requirement has come into effect.